Hello Kitty Party (DS)

 Outside of myself (who was obligated) and my friend (who didn’t have a choice), I’m not sure who would play Hello Kitty Party.
 The game is not engaging for anyone over two years old and anyone under two years old can’t play the DS because of the choking hazard.
 Sure, there’s the cute factor, but one thing going for fans of Sanrio is that there’s no shortage of cute products available for them to purchase.
 There are roughly a thousand other Hello Kitty products out there that are more engaging than this so-called party of hers.
 Take my advice: buy your child the DVD box set and skip Hello Kitty Party.

-If you enjoyed this Hello Kitty Party review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Hello Kitty Party review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!